 To achieve our high-quality packaging, Bomond uses high-flint glass and food-grade dye.
 As a result, the bottles have clear glass.
 The design of our bottle was inspired by Gardens of Versailles (upper part of the bottle) and Eiffel Tower (bottom of the bottle).
 Each bottle is hand decorated, i.e. each label is put on by hand and then baked to become a decal.

 Bomond vodka is distilled 6 times in specially designed Cognac copper pots.
 Unlike Stainless Steel, Copper is a great conductor of heat.
 It removes volatile compounds, such as esters and sulfur, that are produced during the fermentation process and are highly undesirable in spirits.
 It avoids the production of ethylcarbamide which is a toxic substance formed from cyanides.
 Copper improves the quality and the aroma of the final product.

 The copper pot used to distill Bomond vodka has a unique head and a straight neck (rather than swan neck), which have less contact with the product to make it exceptionally smooth.

-Since vodka is a rectified spirit, it is often distilled at least 3 times.
-To bring a sense of elegant restraint to the grain and grape, 6 is the optimal number of distillation.
+Since vodka is a rectified spirit, it is often distilled a minimum of 3 times.
+To bring a sense of elegant restraint to the grain and grape Bomond is distilled six times, this is the optimal number for distillation.

 The more rich and flavorful liquors, like Scotch and Cognac, are made in pot stills.
 A good vodka should be full of flavor, aroma, and have a soft mouth feel.
 To achieve that we chose to distill Bomond in Cognac Copper Pots using the high-quality French winter wheat and naturally grown white grapes, mainly uni blanc.